 What does it take to be successful in sales?
 In order to meet revenue quotas, sales managers will often apply high pressure on their team, which then flows on to clients.
 This can lead to the use of unethical and pushy sales tactics.
-Is it possible to make quota and preserve personal values at the same time?
+Is it possible for values and sales to coexist?
 Thankfully, the answer is a resounding yes!

 What values do you hold to steadfastly?
 Your personal commitments might include always being on time, telling the truth, or putting client’s interests first.
 I’d like to encourage you to write down a list of your mantras.
 Choose three that you identify with most, and incorporate them into your website, brochures, and conversations.

 Values and Sales: Holding to values helps you